fbr07/Team-8-Capstone-Project/README.md

 ## Description

 This is a website to allow users to create and update their todo task cards.
-The user is able to set the status of their task card, and once they are finish their card, they can delete it and remove the card freely from their dashboard
+In the form section, the user is able to fill out the required information to populate a task card.
+In the task card(s) section, once the user completes their task, the user can mark the task card as done, delete it, and remove the card from their dashboard.

 <img width="1644" alt="Screen Shot 2022-12-08 at 6 32 46 PM" src="https://user-images.githubusercontent.com/47063822/206589008-8ade68c5-fbda-4897-8bc7-0025151c72c8.png">